Job Type: Full Time

 Leaders who can augment and sustain essential digital resources, develop and maintain sophisticated knowledge systems, and promote collaboration across cultural heritage projects and networks have never been more urgently needed.
 The DLF exemplifies CLIR’s mission of enabling new research and scholarship by providing leadership and developing opportunities to facilitate shared actions, resources, and infrastructures to extend, secure, and preserve the scholarly and cultural record in digital form at a national and international scale.
 The DLF has proven indispensable in providing vision, insight, and expertise to CLIR and the community, and for developing practical applications that foster new communities of practice that transcend geographical and professional boundaries and that inculcate a systemic understanding of our contributions in response to wickedly complex challenges.

 Communicate the value of DLF through regular communication (newsletters and email), presentations, publications, and conference presentations

 Oversee the development and implementation of the DLF Forum, meetings, and other programmatic activities

-CLIR is committed to creating a diverse environment and is proud to be an equal opportunity, affirmative action employer.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.
+CLIR is committed to fostering a welcoming organizational culture and proud to be an equal opportunity employer.
+All qualified applicants will receive consideration for employment without regard to race, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.